j3t/mvnio/README.md

 [![Docker Tags](https://img.shields.io/docker/v/jtlabs/mvnio)](https://hub.docker.com/r/jtlabs/mvnio/tags)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=j3t_mvnio&metric=alert_status)](https://sonarcloud.io/dashboard?id=j3t_mvnio)

-`mvnio` is a repository for Maven artifacts which uses S3 buckets to store and provide artifacts in a horizontal scalable fashion.
+`mvnio` is a horizontal scalable Maven Repository Manager with first class support for S3 buckets.

 The underlying webserver is implemented with [reactive streams](https://www.reactive-streams.org/), or more specific by using [Spring webflux](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/web-reactive.html#webflux) which uses [project-reactor](https://projectreactor.io/) under the hood.
-For the S3 bucket interaction, the [Amazon Async S3 client library](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/basics-async.html) is used, which is also a non-blocking API and it supports other S3 compatible storage providers as well (e.g. `MinIO`).
+For the S3 bucket interaction, the [Amazon Async S3 client library](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/basics-async.html) is used, which is also a non-blocking API, and it has support for other S3 compatible storage providers as well (e.g. `MinIO`).

 # Motivation
-There are plenty of [Maven Repository Managers](https://maven.apache.org/repository-management.html#available-repository-managers) and they are great and have a lot of features, but most of them doesn't support S3 buckets at all or not very well or require a special license.
+There are plenty of [Maven Repository Managers](https://maven.apache.org/repository-management.html#available-repository-managers) and they are great and have a lot of features, but most of them don't support S3 buckets at all or not very well or require a special license.

-Another alternative is a so called maven-wagon which adds S3 support to your project.
-There are also plenty of them ([1](https://github.com/gkatzioura/CloudStorageMaven), [2](https://github.com/jcaddel/maven-s3-wagon), [3](https://github.com/seahen/maven-s3-wagon), ...), but they require an extra configuration which often is not supported by third-party products.
+As alternative, you could use a so called maven-wagon which basically adds S3 bucket support to the maven client.
+There are also plenty of them ([1](https://github.com/gkatzioura/CloudStorageMaven), [2](https://github.com/jcaddel/maven-s3-wagon), [3](https://github.com/seahen/maven-s3-wagon), ...), but they require an extra configuration, which in fact often is not supported by third-party products.
 For example Jenkins picks not up the extra configuration (see https://issues.jenkins-ci.org/browse/JENKINS-30058).
 They also cannot take into account that `Maven artifacts are immutable`.
 You could lock the objects in S3 but then the metadata cannot be updated anymore.

 # Features
 * [Standard Repository Layout](https://cwiki.apache.org/confluence/display/MAVENOLD/Repository+Layout+-+Final)